quinncomendant/ChipiChat.lbaction/README.md

 - `insert`: Paste the contents of the response into the cursor position.
 Hide LaunchBar.
 - `quicklook`: Open the response in Quick Look.
 LaunchBar remains open, so you can easily close the Quick Look (`Esc` key) and do something else with the response.
 - `alert`: Open the response in a LaunchBar alert.
 Hit “Reply” to keep the conversation going (the cursor will return to the input field, ready to send the next message).
-- `copy`: Copy the contents of the response.
+- `copy`: Copy the contents of the response on the clipboard.
 Hide LaunchBar.
 - `largetype`: Open the response in a LaunchBar’s large type display.
 Only useful for short responses.

 ## Tips